Interim COVID-19 Antigen Testing Recommendations

 On this page:

 This document provides VDH’s current recommendations regarding the use, evaluation, and interpretation of COVID-19 antigen tests.
-As of April 15, 2021, twenty-two antigen tests have received Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA).
-Antigen tests fall into several categories—(1) point-of-care prescription tests designed for use in a medical or testing setting (CLIA waiver is required), (2) point-of-care prescription tests designed for at-home use (CLIA waiver not required), (3) point-of-care non-prescription serial antigen at-home tests (CLIA waiver not required), and (4) prescription antigen tests designed to be run in a moderate or high-complexity lab (CLIA certificate required).
+As of November 3, 2021, thirty-eight antigen tests have received Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA).
+Antigen tests fall into several categories—(1) point-of-care (POC) prescription tests designed for use in a medical or testing setting (CLIA waiver is required), (2) POC prescription tests designed for at-home use (CLIA waiver not required), (3) POC non-prescription tests meant for at-home use (CLIA waiver not required), and (4) prescription antigen tests designed to be run in a moderate or high-complexity laboratory (CLIA certificate required).
 For more information about available antigen tests, see FDA’s website about antigen tests for SARS-CoV-2.

 These interim recommendations for the clinical use and interpretation of antigen tests are not mandates or requirements.
 Medical providers should use their clinical judgment, as appropriate, to make the best clinical decision(s) for their patient(s).
 The clinical guidance provided in this document reflects subject matter input and consensus from VDH.
 As additional information and data about antigen testing become available, it’s possible these recommendations will change.

-COVID-19 antigen tests are designed for the rapid diagnosis of active infection by detecting proteins on the surface of the SARS-CoV-2 virus (the virus that causes COVID-19) via nasal swabs or similar clinical specimens.
+COVID-19 antigen tests are designed for the rapid diagnosis of active infection primarily by detecting the nucleocapsid protein antigen of the SARS-CoV-2 virus (the virus that causes COVID-19) from nasal swabs or similar clinical specimens.
 After specimen collection, point-of-care antigen tests take approximately 15 minutes to finalize a result.

 Antigen tests are generally less sensitive than molecular tests, and their clinical performance depends on the circumstances in which they are used.
 Because of the lower sensitivity, false negative antigen test results are possible and testing is most accurate when there is a high pre-test probability of SARS-CoV-2 infection (e.g., high prevalence of infection in the community, a patient whose clinical picture is consistent with COVID-19, etc.).
 In addition, viral carriage is highest early in infection; therefore, antigen tests are more likely to detect a true positive early in infection.

-Many antigen tests are meant to be used within 5–7 days after symptom onset, though specific tests such as the LumiraDx SARS-CoV-2 Ag Test allow for testing up to 12 days after symptom onset.
+Single antigen tests, done at one point in time, are typically meant to be used within 5–7 days after symptom onset, though at least one test allows for testing more than 7 days after symptom onset.
 It is important for the healthcare provider to refer to the manufacturer’s instructions for the appropriate time window for the test being used.
 Test manufacturer’s Instructions for Use (IFU) can be found on FDA’s website on antigen diagnostic tests for SARS-CoV-2.

-CDC has released general guidance for antigen testing for SARS-CoV-2.
-To address one of the highest risk locations for transmission of COVID-19, the CDC also developed considerations for use and interpretation of SARS-CoV-2 antigen testing results in nursing homes, which includes testing information depending on the clinical presentation and the epidemiologic context.
+CDC has released general guidance for antigen testing for SARS-CoV-2 (updated 9/9/2021).
+To address one of the highest risk locations for transmission of COVID-19, CDC also developed considerations for use and interpretation of SARS-CoV-2 antigen testing results in nursing homes, which includes testing information depending on the clinical presentation and the epidemiologic context.

-Previously, the primary use of antigen testing was for people suspected of having COVID-19 based on symptoms of the illness.
-However, in late March / early April 2021, FDA issued multiple EUA for serial antigen testing products.
-Although the same testing devices are used, serial antigen tests have important differences.
+In late March / early April 2021, FDA issued multiple EUAs for serial antigen testing products.
+Although the same test devices are used, serial antigen tests have important differences compared to single antigen tests.
 First, serial antigen tests consist of doing two antigen tests over a 2–3 day time period, with an interval of 24–36 hours between tests.
 Each test manufacturer has its specific instructions.
-Second, serial antigen tests can be used either for diagnosing COVID-19 or screening for infection.
-These tests can be used in people with or without symptoms of COVID-19, and in people with or without an epidemiologic reason to suspect COVID-19.
-Third, four serial antigen test products have been designated as nonprescription items.
+Second, FDA expanded the indications for serial antigen tests—they can be used for diagnostic purposes in people suspected of having COVID-19 based on symptoms or signs of the illness, or for screening testing in asymptomatic people or those who have no specific epidemiologic reason (e.g., a close contact) to suspect COVID-19.
+It is known that about 40%, or more, of people with COVID-19 have no symptoms/signs of illness.
+Screening testing can identify people with asymptomatic disease so that individual and public health actions can be taken promptly.
+Third, a number of serial antigen test products are nonprescription items.
 FDA’s authorization of serial antigen testing products greatly expands the indications for testing as well as public access to testing products.
-It should be noted that the clinical performance of using serial antigen testing as a means of screening for COVID-19 has not been determined.
-This is noted in the IFU of each serial testing product, and it is stated that a study to support use will be completed.
+It should be noted that the clinical performance of serial antigen testing as a means of screening for COVID-19 has not been determined.
+This is noted in the IFU of each serial antigen testing product, and it is stated that a study to support use will be completed.

 Providers conducting antigen testing on either symptomatic or asymptomatic populations must be aware of the potential for false negative or false positive results.
-In general, when the result of an antigen test does not fit the clinical circumstances of the patient, a molecular test will be needed for confirmation.
-Please see the table on the following page for full guidance on the interpretation and follow-up of antigen tests results.
+When the result of an antigen test does not fit the clinical circumstances of the patient, a molecular test is recommended for confirmation of the antigen test result.
+This recommendation remains in place when using serial antigen testing.
+Please see the tables on the following pages for full guidance on the interpretation and follow-up of antigen tests results.

-- Symptomatic individual(s) in whom COVID-19 is suspected, particularly within seven days of symptom onset, though this time window may be extended based on the specific test manufacturer’s instructions.
+- COVID-19 testing (either antigen or NAA) is recommended for symptomatic individual(s) in whom COVID-19 is suspected, particularly within seven days of symptom onset, though this time window may be extended based on the specific test manufacturer’s instructions.
+Testing can be done regardless of the person’s vaccination status.

-- Asymptomatic individual(s) with close contact to someone with known COVID-19.
-Testing should occur immediately upon identification of close contact exposure and, if negative, again at 5-7 days after the last known exposure or immediately if symptoms develop.
+- COVID-19 testing (either antigen or NAA) is recommended for asymptomatic individual(s) who are not fully vaccinated and have close contact to someone with known or suspected COVID-19.
+Testing should occur immediately upon identification of close contact exposure and, if negative, again at 5-7 days after the last known exposure, or immediately if symptoms develop.

-- Close contacts who do not have symptoms of COVID-19 AND who have either recovered from COVID-19 or been fully vaccinated for COVID-19 do not need to get tested or quarantine after close contact exposure; see here for more information.
+- NOTE: People who have recently recovered from COVID-19 may not need to get tested or quarantine if they have close contact to a person with known or suspected COVID-19; see here for more information.

-- Symptomatic and asymptomatic residents and staff in congregate settings (e.g., nursing homes, correctional facilities, or similar settings)
+- COVID-19 testing (antigen or NAA) is recommended for symptomatic residents and staff in congregate settings (e.g., nursing homes, correctional facilities, or similar settings).
+Testing should be done regardless of vaccination status.

-- As part of an outbreak response in a nursing home, serial testing (antigen or PCR) should be performed every 3–7 days for all residents and healthcare personnel until no new cases are identified in a 14-day period.
+- As part of an outbreak response in a nursing home, serial testing (antigen or PCR) should be performed every 3–7 days for all residents and healthcare personnel, regardless of vaccination status, until no new cases are identified in a 14-day period.
 Antigen tests should not be used to determine the duration of Transmission-based Precautions or when healthcare personnel can return to work.

 - Asymptomatic people who are NOT close contacts to a known COVID-19 case, in settings where a nucleic acid amplification (NAA) test is not feasible or turnaround times are excessive.